jmonclard/MopScreens/README.md

 [x] Support for slideshow

 [x] Support for micro blogging (not connected to standard blogging software)

+[x] Support for a summary of the competition allowing winners of all classes to be displayed on the same screen (updated in real time)

 [x] Suport for homemade radio system (based on LoRa technology) with real time radio quality and battery level display superimposed on map.
 Ask for details.